 With the Ohio River so near, Beavers (Castor canadensis) are always turning up to build their dens on the lake or behind it in the inflowing stream.
 They do take down valuable trees from time to time but their overall presence in the ecosystem is well worth.
 They can be seen at dusk and dawn and if you are around at night you may see their eyes out on the lake as they paddle across the water.
 When on the lake at night the beavers can give you quite a fright when they come up and slap their tail on the lake surface in opposition of your presence.
 You can also see their cousins the muskrat (Ondatra zibethicus) and their holes in the banks and the shells of mussels after they have a feed.

 Speaking of the freshwater mussels, when the dam wall burst it was amazing to see just how many were left behind.
-Now that it has been close to ten years since the lake has been rebuilt, populations seem to be building again with large specimens observed thanks to the feeding habits of the muskrat.
+Now that it has been close to ten years since the lake has been rebuilt, populations seem to be building again with large specimens observed thanks to the feeding habits of the muskrat and raccoons.

 Lots of different waterfowl can be seen at the lake especially during the migratory season.
 Canada Geese (Branta canadensis) are one of those species that are truly a success story of wildlife management as they were once almost extinct and now have very large numbers.
 Double Crested Cormorants (Phalacrocorax auritus) are always a treat to see each fall as they dive for fish and love to show off their white breast with wings spread.
 Furthermore the lake also attracts birds of prey such as the Belted Kingfisher (Megaceryle alcyon) with their loud rapid call and even Osprey (Pandion haliaetus).
 Once called a fish eagle by James John Audubon, these large birds dive rapidly in the water in pursuit of an unexpecting fish.
 If lucky one might also spot the impressively large Great Blue Heron (Ardea herodias) feeding on minnows with their elegant form.